Making Video: How I Made this Online Marketing Video

 All of these building blocks are put into my Final Cut Project for easy access while editing.

 Then, I spend about 4 hours assembling all the building blocks into the video you see.
-It’s a process of layering, cropping, adding drop shadows, mattes, fiddling with the opacity, creating and adding graphics, adding key frames for movement, adding filters and other visual affects.
+It’s a process of layering, cropping, adding drop shadows, mattes, fiddling with the opacity, creating and adding graphics, adding key frames for movement, adding filters and other visual effects.
 Editing also means mixing the music with the narration to sound even.

 I will do another post tomorrow giving more details on all of that editing!
 A lot of people will want to know step by step how I did it and what filters I used, etc. But that’s another post!